How to Use Visitors Travel Insurance at a Pharmacy

 Q:

-My mother has high blood pressure and takes medicine on a regular basis.
-Can I buy her prescription medication from a pharmacy?
+My parents have a pre-existing condition that requires medication.
+Can I buy their prescription medication from a pharmacy?
 Will it be covered?